tayden1990/bioinformatic-python-alignment-muscle5/GITHUB_CODESPACES.md

 - Large alignments (>100 sequences) might take longer to process
 - File uploads are limited to 200MB
 - The session will terminate after 30 minutes of inactivity

+## Saving Your Work

+To save your work before the session times out:
+- Use the "Export Results" button to download alignment results
+- Save any important sequence data to your local machine